-The Brittany Spaniel does shed and is considered a moderate shedder.
-A dog that is a moderate shedder falls somewhere between the Siberian Husky and the Poodle.
-So, while the Brittany is not a “low-shedder,” they are certainly not the top culprits out there when it comes to dog hair tumbleweeds!
+Brittany Spaniel does shed and is considered a moderate shedder.
+A dog that is an average shedder falls somewhere between the Siberian Husky and the Poodle.
+So, while the Brittany is not a “low-shedder,” they are certainly not the top culprits out there regarding dog hair tumbleweeds!

 Do Brittany Spaniels Shed?

 Unlike some dogs, the Brittany Spaniel sheds year-round and does not go through a significant seasonal shed.
 When the Brittany does shed, the hairs are not as noticeable on your carpets and furniture simply because they are shedding smaller amounts constantly rather than “blowing their coat twice a year.”

 Brittany may experience slightly more shedding during Spring and Fall when preparing for the significant weather shifts between winter and spring and summer and fall.

 The Brittany Spaniel (also called the “Brittany) dates to the seventeenth century.
 Brittany Spaniel did not come to the U.S. until 1928 and was not recognized by the AKC until 1934.
 Originally bred to be a gun dog, the Brittany serves multiple roles in bird hunting, including locating, flushing, and retrieving downed birds.

 Brittany’s multiple talents are no surprise when you consider that this breed likely resulted from a crossover of pointers and setters or spaniels and setters – both remarkable gun dogs in their own right.

 What Makes the Brittany a Good Bird Dog?

 Aside from its genetics, the Brittany has several qualities that make it a great bird dog, including :